New Zealand police respond to 'active shooter' situation in Christchurch

 Breaking News Emails

-New Zealand police said that all Christchurch schools were in lockdown because of "a serious ongoing firearms incident" that media reports suggested was near a mosque.
+New Zealand police were responding to “a serious ongoing firearms incident” in Christchurch, and witnesses said that someone opened fire in or near a mosque in the city.

+Police have not said where the shooting occurred.
+All schools in the city have been placed on lockdown, and residents were urged to remain indoors.

+Officers responded to reports of shots fired in central Christchurch around 1:40 p.m.
+Friday local time (8:40 p.m.
+Thursday ET), police said in a statement.

 "Police are responding with its full capability to manage the situation, but the risk environment remains extremely high,” Bush said in the statement.